-Jeff Hawkins is an engineer, serial entrepreneur, scientist, inventor, and author.
-He was a founder of two mobile computing companies, Palm and Handspring, and was the architect of many computing products such as the Palm Pilot and Treo smartphone.
-Throughout his life Jeff has also had a deep interest in neuroscience and theories of the neocortex.
-In 2002 he founded the Redwood Neuroscience Institute, a scientific institute focused on understanding how the neocortex processes information.
-The institute is now located at U.C.
+Jeff is an engineer, serial entrepreneur, scientist, inventor and author.
+His life-long interest in neuroscience and theories of the neocortex has driven his passion for building a technology based on neocortical theory.
+Previously, he founded two mobile computing companies, Palm and Handspring, and is the architect of many computing products such as the PalmPilot and Treo smartphone.
+In 2002, he founded the Redwood Neuroscience Institute, a scientific institute focused on understanding how the neocortex processes information.
+The institute is currently located at U.C.
 Berkeley.
-In 2004 we wrote the book “On Intelligence” which describes progress on understanding the neocortex.
+In 2004 Jeff wrote the book, On Intelligence, which outlines Hierarchical Temporal Memory (HTM) and describes progress on understanding the neocortex.

 Jeff earned his B.S. in Electrical Engineering from Cornell University in 1979.
 He was elected to the National Academy of Engineering in 2003.

 |Jul 11, 2016||Business Wire - Numenta Research VP Subutai Ahmad Will Speak on the Principles of Machine Intelligence at Data Science Summit 2016|

 |May 1, 2016||The Verge - Mossberg: When gadgets were king|

 |Apr 27, 2016||Re/code - Mossberg: When gadgets were king|